 ‘Lucy’s Law’ means that anyone wanting to get a new puppy or kitten in England must now buy direct from a breeder, or consider adopting from a rescue centre instead.

-Licensed dog breeders are required to show puppies interacting with their mothers in their place of birth.
+Licensed dog breeders are required to show puppies interacting with their mothers at their place of birth.
 If a business sells puppies or kittens without a license, they could receive an unlimited fine or be sent to prison for up to six months.

 Anyone looking to buy a puppy or kitten should look for these warning signs

 Research.
-Have a look at the seller’s profile and search their name online.
+Have a look at the seller’s profile and search for their name online.
 If they are advertising many litters from different breeds, then this is a red flag.